MuPAD® notebooks are not recommended. Use MATLAB® live scripts instead.

 The Maclaurin series expansion does not exist for the following expression.
 MuPAD® throws an error:

-Error: Cannot compute a Taylor expansion of 'arccot(x)'.
+Error: Unable to compute Taylor expansion of 'arccot(x)'.
 Try 'series' for a more general expansion. [taylor]

 You can represent the following expression by a Taylor series